jingchangshi/SimpleNotesManager/README.md

 Simple Notes Manager(SNM) converts markdown files to html file and organizes them in another directory.
 It also generates index.html as a summary of them.
 Then it monitors any change in the source directory to process them in the real-time.

-Publish cmd: `dotnet publish -c Release -r win-x64 -p:PublishReadyToRun=true -p:PublishSingleFile=true`
+Publish cmd: `dotnet publish -c Release -r win-x64 -p:PublishReadyToRun=true -p:PublishSingleFile=true -p:PublishSingleFile=true`.

 # Screenshots